 - Employee Files – In some cases, you might have to prove your employment relationship to qualify for workers’ compensation.
 Your pay stubs and work contacts can be used to substantiate this.
 Also, if your credibility is being questioned, you can use performance records and the absence of negative write-ups in your employee file to help your case.

 - Depositions – Depositions taken during the discovery period can be used as evidence at the hearing.
 This is particularly true of depositions of expert witnesses and doctors.

 - Accident Reports – Various official reports may be helpful to your case, such as your initial injury report with your employer or police reports, if applicable.

 - Witness Testimony – Your lawyer will be allowed to present testimony from eyewitnesses, as well as from field experts to support your case.
 For instance, an eyewitness may confirm that he or she saw you fall on the job, and a medical expert can testify about the extent of your injury and its effect on your ability to work.

 - Job Search Log – In cases where an injured worker is fired, he is often required to make a diligent search for suitable employment.
 In these types of cases, your lawyer will present evidence of your job search to support your contention that you have made a diligent effort to secure employment.

 We Help You Prepare for Your Workers’ Compensation Hearing

 If your workers’ compensation claim is scheduled for a hearing with an ALJ, you’ll want to be fully prepared so that you don’t lose your chance to prove your eligibility for benefits.
-For counsel in Atlanta, consider Bader Law Firm, LLC.
+For counsel in Atlanta, consider Bader Scott Injury Lawyers.
 Attorneys Bader and O’Connell are well-versed in every area of workers’ compensation law, and they know how to sift through and collect the evidence that the judge should see when determining your case.